 This term discusses a set of interrelated issues that is very complex when applied to the parking facility typology.
 The parking facility in and of itself is a better land-use choice in attempting to create a more sustainable built environment by increasing the amount of parking within a limited land area or making the connection to other forms of transportation reducing traffic and congestion issues.
-The actual construction of the facility can begin to meet the LEED (Leadership in Energy and Environmental Design) Green Building Rating System® criteria and a new Federal Green Construction Guide for Specifiers will soon be available, also refer to Sustainable Design Objectives.
+The actual construction of the facility can begin to meet the LEED (Leadership in Energy and Environmental Design) Green Building Rating System® criteria, also refer to WBDG Sustainable Design Objectives.
 Green Building Rating System criteria and several LEED certified parking facilities are now starting to appear.
 New advanced material choices both in steel and concrete can contribute to the overall score while site sensitivity is also crucial.
 Lighting can be handled from both a passive design approach as well as technological solutions to just provide light when needed.

 Water conservation, sun control shading and other passive devices can be integrated into parking facilities.
 While solar technology can also be used to handle energy needs.
 Also since the parking facility is such an integrative building typology many other solutions can contribute to sustainable design such as the now common for underground parking facilities; the green roof.
 Due to its integrative nature with other building typologies it can also help to support them in sustainable solutions designing the parking facility to become part of an energy generating solution.
 The parking facility has often been at the forefront of design advancements due to its ability to be transformed both inside and outside to meet changing practical needs.
 As the automobile and our energy sources change over the next century, a symbiotic relationship between the building, the automobile, and energy can occur, each providing energy and power to each other creating a totally sustainable solution.